DenisYaroshevskiy/algorithm_dumpster/README.md

 This benchmark on Quick-bench: http://quick-bench.com/aDq3iN3dpi9VWQc8XSd6o7Hlzl4<br/>

-## Simd
+## simd

-A very cut down simd wrapper library based on: https://github.com/ospray/tsimd that I <br/>
+A very cut down simd wrapper library that I feel in as need. <br/>
-feel in as I need.
-I couldn't use an existing wrapper library, looked at tsimd and VC - <br/>
-one doesn't support bytes and I'd like to do bytes, the other needs gcc.
+Existing wrapper libraries didn't work for me, looked at:<br/>

+* nsimd
+* xsimd
+* tsimd
+* VC

-Everything Intel specific, I work with at least AVX2.
+Only work with integer types, everything Intel specific, needs at least AVX2.
 Will see how this works out for me, I'd like to do simd optimized algorithms.

 ### bits